Timeline of the Egyptian revolution of 2011: Resignation of Mubarak

-Vice President Omar Suleiman announced after 18:00 Cairo local time (GMT +2) on 11 February that the presidency had been vacated and the army council would run the country: Mubarak's resignation was followed by nationwide celebrations.
+Mubarak's resignation was followed by nationwide celebrations.
 ElBaradei told the Associated Press "This is the greatest day of my life.
 The country has been liberated after decades of repression," and he expected a "beautiful" transition of power.
-Mohammed ElBaradei said that "Egypt is free."
 Various media outlets pointed out that this date was also the anniversary of the Iranian Revolution, which occurred on 11 February 1979.

 An exchange-traded fund based on the Egyptian stock market listed at the NYSE Euronext increased by 5% following the announcement.
 Egyptian five-year credit default swaps fell by 0.25%.
 Al Arabiya reported that the military council said it would sack the cabinet and dissolve parliament, although they only did the latter.
-Celebrations and car honking were reported in Alexandria and Cairo.
-Celebratory gunfire in Gaza.
+Celebrations and car honking were reported in Alexandria and Cairo, along with celebratory gunfire in the Gaza Strip.

-CBS correspondent Lara Logan was covering the jubilation in Tahrir Square when she suffered a brutal and sustained sexual assault and beating before being saved by a group of women and an estimated 20 Egyptian soldiers.
+CBS correspondent Lara Logan was covering the post-resignation celebrations in Tahrir Square when she was sexually assaulted and beaten before being saved by a group of women and an estimated 20 Egyptian soldiers.